Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 ----

-This tutorial will run 4x containers on your localhost.
+This tutorial will run 4x containers on your VM.
+You'll need the OneAgent deployed on this VM first.

 1. An nginx reverse proxy to access flask app on port `80` (`http://127.0.0.1`)
 1. An unleash feature flag container (`http://127.0.0.1:4242`)